-Figure 12-2.
+Figure 10-2.
 Resume from Deep Power-Down

-13. "Power of 2" Binary Page Size Option
+11. "Power of Two" Binary Page Size Option

-"Power of 2" binary page size Configuration Register is a user-programmable nonvolatile register that allows the page size of the main memory to be configured for binary page size (256 bytes) or the DataFlash standard page size (264 bytes).
-The "power of 2" page size is a one-time programmable configuration register and once the device is configured for "power of 2" page size, it cannot be reconfigured again.
-The devices are initially shipped with the page size set to 264 bytes.
-The user has the option of ordering binary page size (256 bytes) devices from the factory.
-For details, please refer to Section 26.
-"Ordering Information" on page 48.
+"Power of two" binary page size configuration register is a user programmable, nonvolatile register that allows the page size of the main memory to be configured for binary page size (512 bytes) or standard DataFlash page size (528 bytes).
+The power of two page size is a one-time programmable configuration register, and once the device is configured for power of two page size, it cannot be reconfigured again.
+The devices are initially shipped with the page size set to 528 bytes.
+The user has the option of ordering binary page size (512-byte) devices from the factory.
+For details, please refer to Section 24.
+"Ordering Information" on page 43.

-For the binary "power of 2" page size to become effective, the following steps must be followed:
+For the binary power of two page size to become effective, the following steps must be followed:

-- 1. Program the one-time programmable configuration resister using opcode sequence 3DH, 2AH, 80H and A6H (please see Section 13.1). - 2.
-Power cycle the device (i.e. power down and power up again). - 3.
+- 1. Program the one-time programmable configuration resister using the opcode sequence: 3DH, 2AH, 80H, and A6H (see Section 11.1). - 2.
+Power cycle the device (i.e., power down and power up again). - 3.
 The page for the binary page size can now be programmed.

-If the above steps are not followed to set the page size prior to page programming, incorrect data during a read operation may be encountered.
+If the above steps to set the page size prior to page programming are not followed, incorrect data during a read operation may be encountered.

-13.1 Programming the Configuration Register
+11.1 Programming the Configuration Register

-To program the Configuration Register for "power of 2" binary page size, the $\overline{CS}$ pin must first be asserted as it would be with any other command.
-Once the $\overline{CS}$ pin has been asserted, the appropriate 4-byte opcode sequence must be clocked into the device in the correct order.
-The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 80H, and A6H.
+To program the configuration register for power of two binary page size, the $\overline{CS}$ pin must first be asserted, as it would be with any other command.
+Once the $\overline{CS}$ pin has been asserted, the appropriate four-byte opcode sequence must be clocked into the device in the correct order.
+The four-byte opcode sequence must start with 3DH, followed by 2AH, 80H, and A6H.
 After the last bit of the opcode sequence has been clocked in, the $\overline{CS}$ pin must be deasserted to initiate the internally self-timed program cycle.
-The programming of the Configuration Register should take place in a time of $t_p$ , during which time the Status Register will indicate that the device is busy.
-The device must be power-cycled after the completion of the program cycle to set the "power of 2" page size.
-If the device is powered-down before the completion of the program cycle, then setting the Configuration Register to see whether the page size was configured for binary page size.
-If not, the command can be re-issued again.
+The programming of the configuration register should take place in a maximum time of $t_p$ , during which time the status register will indicate that the device is busy.
+The device must be power cycled after the completion of the program cycle to set the power of two page size.
+If the device is powered-down before the completion of the program cycle, then setting the configuration register cannot be guaranteed.
+However, the user should check bit 0 of the status register to see whether the page size was configured for binary page size or not.
+If not, the command can be issued again.